Quick Reminder: Only a little while left! in the deal on: The Night Landscape Photography eBook

-- Use a Tripod!
+- Use a Tripod.
 I cannot stress this enough.
 In fact, as your photography skills grow, you will find that it is almost impossible to live without a tripod.

-Ok, you have all the ingredients to make a great photo at night.
+Okay, you have all the ingredients to make a great photo at night.
 Here’s how to put them all together:

 Use your in-camera light meter to determine what the best exposure will be.
-For instance, if you’re using an aperture of f11 and an ISO of 100, you might get a reading of 2 seconds, or more.
+For instance, if you’re using an aperture of /f11 and an ISO of 100, you might get a reading of 2 seconds, or more.
 Here is where it gets interesting; the slower your shutter speed, the more action you’re going to record.
 Meaning, if you have a shutter speed of 10 seconds and within those 10 seconds 35 cars speed by your image, in your foreground, you’re going to capture a lot of streaming lights.
 This is quite a nice effect in night photography.
 The shutter speed and aperture will work together to give you the sort of image you’re looking for.
 Maybe you don’t care about streaming lights, then don’t worry about having super long shutter speeds.

 Also, ISO speeds of 100 or 200 are fine here.
 In fact, they’re preferable.
 Remember, we’re not trying to stop the action.
 We’re trying to capture it in the time frame of our shutter speed.

 It’s really no more complicated than that.
-Think about the effect you want to create; long shutter speeds to capture the foreground and background movement and making sure your camera is steady and that there is no vibrations, which could blur your image.
+Think about the effect you want to create; long shutter speeds to capture the foreground and background movement and making sure your camera is steady and that there are no vibrations, which could blur your image.

-That’s how I do it anyway.
+That’s how I do it, anyway.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: